H4PE0N/Competitive-Programming/Competitive-Compile-Program/README.md

-To compile the program, make sure you have the gcc compilor downloaded and execute the following command in the same folder as the program.
+To compile the program, make sure you have the GCC compiler downloaded, and execute the following command in the same folder as the program.

 ```